 Understanding Property Division in Your Divorce

-Of course, the division of property under community property law also does include debt, meaning any debt incurred by either spouse during the marriage is equally owned by each spouse.
+Of course, the property division under community property law also includes debt, meaning each spouse equally owns any debt incurred by either spouse during the marriage.

 The presumption starts with the idea that everything should be divided equally, but parties can attempt to rebut the presumption and argue that the division should not be equal.
 The burden is on that party to bring evidence to rebut the presumption.
-Otherwise, the court will make every effort it can in finalizing an actual, equal division of all assets and debts.
+Otherwise, the court will make every effort to finalize an actual, equal division of all assets and debts.

 What is Considered Community Property?